magosil86/bumblebee/README.md

    HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
 To submit for publication, 2021.

+2. Carnegie, N.B., et al., Linkage of viral sequences among HIV-infected village residents in Botswana: estimation of linkage rates in the presence of missing data.
+PLoS Computational Biology, 2014.
+10(1):
+   p. e1003430.

-2. Goodman, L. A. On Simultaneous Confidence Intervals for Multinomial Proportions Technometrics, 1965.
+3. Goodman, L. A. On Simultaneous Confidence Intervals for Multinomial Proportions Technometrics, 1965.
 7, 247-254.

-3. Cherry, S., A Comparison of Confidence Interval Methods for Habitat Use-Availability Studies.
+4. Cherry, S., A Comparison of Confidence Interval Methods for Habitat Use-Availability Studies.
 The Journal of Wildlife Management, 1996.
    60(3): p.
 653-658.